Shadow-Fade/-MITRE-ATT-CK-into-Bayesian-representation/README.md

 If you would like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 License
-This project is licensed under the terms of the GPL License or BSD License.
+This project is licensed under the terms of the GPL License.